vista-art/fragmentcolor/docs/api/scene/light/outer_cone_angle.md

 Read the outer cone half-angle (radians).
 Returns `Some(value)` only for a spot light, `None` for directional and point lights.
-The outer cone is where the light's contribution reaches zero — beyond this angle the fragment receives nothing from this light.
+The outer cone is where the light's contribution reaches zero.
+Beyond this angle the fragment receives nothing from this light.
 Between the inner and outer cones the contribution smoothly rolls off; see [`inner_cone_angle`](https://fragmentcolor.org/api/scene/light/inner_cone_angle).